HOME

 About Me

-I am Assistant Professor in the Department of Computer Science at Kalamazoo College.
+I am Associate Professor in the Department of Computer Science at Kalamazoo College.
 I obtained my M.S. in 2012 and Ph.D. in 2017, both from Western Michigan University (WMU).

 I have a passion for high performance computing (HPC) and the use of parallel algorithms to solve big data problems in the realms of DNA and genomics.
 I'm also interested in computational biology and the many ways that computer science can, through the development of specialized algorithms, assist in the handling, processing, and analysis of different biological systems.